biopython/biopython/Doc/Tutorial/chapter_align.rst

 Counting identities, mismatches, and gaps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``counts`` method calculates the number of identities, mismatches,
+The ``counts`` method counts the number of identities, mismatches, and gaps
-and gaps of a pairwise alignment.
-For an alignment of more than two
-sequences, the number of identities, mismatches, and gaps are calculated
-and summed for all pairs of sequences in the alignment.
-The three
+(insertions and deletions) of an alignment.
+The return value is an
-numbers are returned as an ``AlignmentCounts`` object, which is a
-``namedtuple`` with fields ``gaps``, ``identities``, and ``mismatches``.
-This method currently takes no arguments, but in the future will likely
-be modified to accept optional arguments allowing its behavior to be
-customized.
+``AlignmentCounts`` object, from which the counts can be obtained as properties.

 .. cont-doctest